 “Our findings provide the first evidence that the three different geroprotectors create distinct metabolic patterns throughout the budding yeast’s entire chronological lifespan.”

-As a result of all three geroprotectors, the researchers observed considerable remodeling of metabolic patterns in S. cerevisiae, which affected the major pathways of cellular metabolism and delayed chronological aging in this yeast.
+As a result of all three geroprotectors, the researchers observed considerable remodeling of metabolic patterns in S. cerevisiae.
+The geroprotectors affected the yeast’s major pathways of cellular metabolism and delayed chronological aging.
 Specific to the calorie restriction intervention, the researchers identified a distinct metabolic pattern with two characteristic features, which were different from the cellular metabolism patterns created by the tor1Δ and LCA geroprotectors.

 “We show that three different geroprotectors create distinct metabolic profiles.
 We identified a unique metabolic pattern established by one of these geroprotectors.”